-The Traffic Management Act 2004 requires local authorities engaged in Civil Parking Enforcement (CPE) to issue an annual report on their parking enforcement activities.
+The Traffic Management Act 2004 requires local authorities that undertake Civil Parking Enforcement (CPE) to issue an annual report on their enforcement activities.

 East Herts Council adopted CPE powers on 17 January 2005.
-The Council enforces on-street parking restrictions on behalf of Hertfordshire County Council (the Highway Authority) under the terms of an agency agreement.
+In respect of on-street parking East Herts Council enforces on behalf of Hertfordshire County Council (the Highway Authority) under the terms of an agency agreement.
 As the Parking Authority, East Herts Council is responsible for the management and enforcement of its off-street car parks.

-East Herts Council enforces on-street parking restrictions on behalf of Stevenage Borough Council and on-street and some off-street parking restrictions on behalf of Welwyn Hatfield Borough Council, under separate Agency Agreements.

-This report concerns only on-street and off-street parking enforcement undertaken within East Herts in 2016/17.
+East Herts Council enforces on-street parking restrictions on behalf of Stevenage Borough Council and on-street and some off-street parking controls on behalf of Welwyn Hatfield Borough Council, again under separate agency agreements.
+This report concerns only on-street and off-street parking enforcement undertaken within East Herts in 2015/16.